 To obtain a membership for the current school year, just fill out

 this form.
 Once the form has been filled out, you are able to take advantage of ASCA's resources and services for the rest of the school year.

 System News for School Councils

-The Key Communiqué eNewsletter is e-mailed to school council contacts twice a month.
-Find out what they include and how to subscribe in Key Communiqués.
+The Key Communiqué e-newsletter is e-mailed to school council contacts throughout the year.
+Find out what they include and how to subscribe in

-Sometimes there is news and information that cannot wait two weeks.
-The best way for school councils to stay up to date with the most current news and information is to subscribe to the CBE's RSS feed.
-It will send you the latest news directly to your in-box within 24 hours.
-This information is also sent to school websites immediately, appearing on the sites as “System News.”
+Sometimes there is news and information about the CBE that cannot wait.
+The best way for school councils to stay up to date with the most current system news and information is to subscribe to the CBE's twitter feed.
+Follow us at